Adding support for new hardware¶

 targets, and it must be added

-GluonTarget macro takes one to three arguments:
+GluonTarget macro takes one to two arguments:

 After this, is should be sufficient to call